MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/migrating-from-parse-to-playfab.md

 This migration tutorial assumes that you have *already* familiarized yourself with **PlayFab’s** features.

-If you haven’t - we recommend you start by reading our tutorial [Getting started with PlayFab](../../config/dev-test-live/getting-started-with-playfab.md), then come back to this tutorial to learn more about the migration process.

 ### Storing Files and data

 Both **PlayFab** and **Parse** provide systems for storing **Files** and data for your game and **Players**, but they do it differently.